amirhere/ration-tracker/README.md

 # Ration Tracker app for COVID-19

-Get to know the family record who have been receiving or want to receive ration.
+Helps you to track family record who have been receiving or received ration before.

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:
-## Login Page design:
+## App Logo:
 ![Kamrul Expo Login Page UI Design](/images/logo.png)

 ## dashboard Page Design: